↠ SHORT BIO

 ↠ MEDIUM BIO

-Pershouse is a skilled facilitator, who brings conservatives and liberals together into effective working groups with common goals: improving soil health, public health, food and water security, and regional resilience through simple changes in land management.
-Both online and in-person, her participatory workshops engage farmers and ranchers, policy makers, investors, and scientists in living-systems thinking and deep listening, to allow for emergent strategies.
+Pershouse is a skilled facilitator, who brings conservative and liberal organizations together into effective working groups with common goals: improving soil health, public health, food and water security, and regional resilience through simple changes in land management.
+Both online and in-person, her participatory workshops engage the public, farmers and ranchers, policy makers, investors, and scientists in living-systems thinking and mutual resourcing, to allow for emergent strategies.
 She was one of five speakers at the United Nations-FAO World Soil Day in 2017.

-She is currently working on projects with the UN-FAO Farmer Field School program; the Climate Resilient Natural Farming Initiative in Andhra Pradesh, India (involving over 800,000 farmers); and the No Regrets Initiative.
+She is currently working on projects with the UN-FAO Farmer Field School program; the Andhra Pradesh Community Managed Natural Farming Initiative (APCNF) in India (involving over 800,000 farmers); and the No Regrets Initiative.

 You can learn more about her work at www.didipershouse.com

 ↠ LONG BIO